EdinburghGenomics/illuminatus/rsync_backup/README.txt

 this file under rsync_backup/.
 (Actually, no, I'll look at the touch files directly - RunStatus.py is overkill)

-Note here's the rsync line being used for transfer backup, prior to the transfer server moving to gseg-dt.
+Note: here's the rsync line being used for transfer backup, prior to the transfer server moving to gseg-dt.
 It runs off /etc/cron.daily/transfer_rsync:

 rsync -av /var/transfer/ /lustre/transfer/ > /root/transfer_rsync.log